-Families are strongly encouraged to monitor their children daily for symptoms and to contact their primary care provider when children are symptomatic.
+Families and staff are strongly encouraged to conduct daily monitoring for symptoms and to contact their primary care provider if they suspect they have COVID.
 Families should also consider getting a COVID test when symptoms indicate possible COVID.
 If a student or staff member is ill during the school day, they will be sent to the nurse’s office for evaluation as they are anytime someone feels ill at school.

 It is important to remember that although students and staff may be experiencing symptoms, they are not automatically presumed positive for COVID, and they may return to school/work when fever free or their symptoms have subsided for at least 24 hours.

 It is important that families and staff communicate with school officials.
 Any individual who tests positive for COVID-19 or who shows signs or symptoms of illness should stay home and contact their health care provider for further guidance.

 , individuals who have tested positive for COVID may return to work/school after 5 days if they do not have symptoms or if they are fever-free for 24 hours (without the use of fever-reducing medication) and symptoms are improving.
 They should wear a high-quality mask through day 10.